b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 &nbsp;

-This passage in Malachi gets quoted pretty often.
-While I'm not sure how to prove this, what I won't do is make a comprehensive list of how often this passage is mentioned when talking about tithing.
+This passage in Malachi gets quoted pretty often, but I'm not sure how to prove that.
+What I won't do is make a comprehensive list of how often this passage is mentioned when talking about tithing.
 You don't want to read that, and I don't want to write it.

 That said, here are some references I found from a cursory search: